Dollar Liquidity and Global Markets Reading Framework

 Once funding pressure is identified, the next step is to ask how widely it can spread.
 The answer depends on the structure of offshore dollar intermediation, the ability of institutions to roll liabilities, the availability of collateral, and the willingness of intermediaries to warehouse risk.
 In easier conditions, these channels expand global balance-sheet elasticity.
 In tighter conditions, they compress it and force markets to absorb stress through more selective lending, weaker credit creation, and reduced tolerance for cross-border exposure.

-This layer matters because global markets do not need a domestic U.S. recession signal to feel tighter dollar conditions.
-A funding squeeze can propagate through offshore balance sheets first and only later appear in broader risk assets.
-That sequencing is what makes this framework useful as a strategic lens rather than just as a descriptive label.
+Global markets do not need a domestic U.S. recession signal to feel tighter dollar conditions.
+A funding squeeze can propagate through offshore balance sheets first and only later appear in broader risk assets, which is why sequencing matters when interpreting cross-border stress.

 Layer 3: separate broad liquidity conditions from dollar-specific transmission